-About 5km northeast of the town is this 112m dormant volcano.
+About 6km northeast of central Hagi is this 112m dormant volcano.
 The top has gorgeous views of the Sea of Japan and a tiny 30m-deep crater.
 There is also a walking track around the coast.
-From late February to late March a beautiful grove of camellias blooms here.
+From late February to late March, a beautiful grove of camellias blooms here.

 The pond at the mountain's base, Myōjin-ike (明神池), is connected to the sea and shelters a variety of saltwater fish.
-Look and listen for birdlife in the surrounding trees.
+Look and listen for birds in the surrounding trees.

 Buses go to Kasa-yama from Higashi-Hagi Station once every one to 1½ hours (¥280, 15 minutes); get off at the Koshi-ga-hama stop, about eight minutes' walk from the base of the mountain and Myōjin-ike.